alcove-design/alcove-dof-visualizer/README.md

 ### 1. Download the addon

-In the [Releases](/alcove-design/alcove-dof-visualizer/releases) section of this repository, download the **ZIP file** that matches your Blender version.
+In the [Releases](/alcove-design/alcove-dof-visualizer/releases) section of this repository, download the latest **zip file**.

-The releases are named using the format:  `vX.Y.Z-blenderA.B`.
+The releases are named using the format: `vX.Y.Z`.

-For instance, if you use Blender `v4.5`, you should download latest release with suffix `-blender4.5`.

-N.B.
-This addon relies on `numpy` python module, which should already be included in blender's python environment, so no extra install is needed.

 ### 2. Install the addon in blender